 Under such market demand, the PIOLAX group securely provided for our business partners' needs.
-At the same time, we have been continuously promoting sales expansion efforts, mainly in Japan, North America and emerging countries.
-Nonetheless, due to the negative effects of the reduced production in Japan, Europe, North America and China, our net sales were 62,480 million yen, a decrease in profit of 5,818 million yen (8.5%) compared to the previous fiscal year.
+At the same time, we have been continuously promoting global sales expansion efforts for non-Japanese in addition to Japanese business partners.
+Meanwhile, although our production was impacted by the COVID-19 pandemic and the reduction in production activity at our business partners caused by semiconductor shortages, the decline was offset by the depreciation of the yen.
+As a result, our net sales were 58,422 million yen, an increase of 3,278 million yen (up 5.9%) compared to the previous fiscal year.

-In terms of profits, although we promoted further streamlining of operations, the cost burden due to factors such as materials and labor increased.
-As such, our operating income was 6,753 million yen, a decrease of 2,558 million yen (27.5%) compared to the previous fiscal year, and our ordinary income was 7,396 million yen, a decrease of 2,925 million yen (28.3%) versus the previous fiscal year.
-Our current net income attributable to owners of PIOLAX Inc. was 5,231 million yen, a decrease of 2,190 million yen (29.5%) from the previous fiscal year.
+In terms of profits, we promoted further streamlining of operations, however, we saw a sharp rise in material prices, logistic costs, energy and other expenses.
+As such, our operating income was 3,949 million yen, a decrease of 1,267 million yen (down 24.3%) compared to the previous fiscal year, and our ordinary income was 4,868 million yen, a decrease of 908 million yen (down 15.7%) versus the previous fiscal year.
+Our current net income attributable to owners of PIOLAX Inc. was 3,375 million yen, a decrease of 848 million yen (down 20.1%) from the previous fiscal year.

-With regard to the future economic outlook, while the Japanese government and Bank of Japan are expected to continue their economic policies and monetary easing, sluggish growth in consumer spending and slowdown in capital investment have been observed, and the costs of raw materials and labor are surging globally, so the market is likely to remain unpredictable.
-Moreover, as the effect of the COVID-19 pandemic lingers and movement of people and goods as well as economic activity are restricted, production and sales continue to drop sharply, having a serious impact on the real economy.
-The global market is expected to remain even more uncertain.
+Regarding the future economic outlook, while the Japanese government and Bank of Japan are expected to continue their economic policies and monetary easing, due to surging energy prices and inflation since the previous year, sluggish growth in consumer spending and a slowdown in capital investment have been observed.
+The market is expected to remain even more uncertain.